Chart Color Schemes

 Infrastructure

-Redland Bay has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Redland Bay has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely influencing the area.
-Notable initiatives include Weinam Creek Priority Development Area, Marina Redland Bay, Shoreline Master Planned Community, and Baya by Villawood Properties.
-The following list details those expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects that may impact this region.
+Notable projects include Weinam Creek Priority Development Area, Marina Redland Bay, Baya by Villawood Properties, and Shoreline Master Planned Community.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.